oracle-livelabs/oci-migration/ecc-developer-hol/query/diagnoseandmonitor/diagnoseandmonitor.md

     ![Running Analyzer](../images/eccanalyzer2.png "Running Analyzer")

     ```
-  	 <copy>java -	Danalyzer="ecc_analyzer.xml" -jar HA.jar</copy>
+  	 <copy>java -Danalyzer="ecc_analyzer.xml" -jar HA.jar</copy>
     ```

 3. ECC Analyzer: Sample Output

-   * Analyzer generates a zip file containing all the script outputs and the analyser html report(ATGECCHA_<date>.html).
+   * Analyzer generates a zip file containing all the script outputs and the analyzer html report(ATGECCHA_<date>.html).

    * When running the analyzer as a java program
      EBS Enterprise Command Center (ECC) Analyzer output zip file is located in the same directory where it was run.
 This location is also displayed in the window after execution.

     ![ECC Analyzer: Sample Output](../images/eccanalyzer3.png "ECC Analyzer: Sample Output")

-    Html page contains all the information about the ECC environment being analysed.
+    Html page contains all the information about the ECC environment being analyzed.
 Below are some of the sample outputs:

     ![ECC Analyzer: Sample Output](../images/eccanalyzer4.png "ECC Analyzer: Sample Output")
     ![ECC Analyzer: Sample Output](../images/eccanalyzer5.png "ECC Analyzer: Sample Output")